modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 Nevertheless, Binnig and Rohrer needed to solve difficult technical problems, for instance: the production of extremely fine stylus so that the tip contained only a few atoms, and the elimination of environment vibrations by placing the microscope upon a heavy permanent magnet floating freely in a dish of superconducting lead.

-!!! tip ""
+!!! tip "1986 Physics Nobel Prize."

-	WORK (Binning and Rohrer): “In optical microscopes the size of objects that can be observed is limited by the wavelength of light.
+	WORK: “In optical microscopes the size of objects that can be observed is limited by the wavelength of light.
 In 1981 Gerd Binnig and Heinrich Rohrer developed the scanning tunneling microscope, which transcends this limit.
 The instrument is based on an extremely thin point that passes very close to a surface.
 A low electrical charge is positioned between the point and the surface, and through a quantum mechanical effect, the tunnel effect, a current arises that varies with the distance from the surface.
 The current is registered and allows the creation of an image in which objects as small as individual atoms can be distinguished.”

+	MLA style: Gerd Binnig – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/1986/binnig/facts/

-NOBEL LECTURE: *Scanning Tunneling Microscopy – From Birth to Adolescence* by G. Binnig and H. Rohrer.
+	Nobel Lecture: *Scanning Tunneling Microscopy – From Birth to Adolescence*.

 	The Lecture is just a detailed narrative of the historical developments of their research.
 As the laureates mention it “simply reflects what we thought, how we acted and what we felt.”

 	For a review of the physical and technical aspects of the Prize, the authors recommend their publication:  Binnig, G., and Rohrer, H. (1986), *Scanning tunneling microscopy*, IBM J. Res.
 Develop.
 30, 355.

 ### Neutron spectroscopy.